 A weekly "Lotto" game was added in 1983.
 A second weekly "Lotto" game was added in 1986 but replaced with a "Lotto 7" game in 1987.
 "Lotto 7" was replaced in 1988 with a game now called "Little Lotto," and the Lotto game returned to its twice-weekly drawing format in 1990.
-Current lottery games include the two daily games (Pick 3 and Pick 4), with drawings twice a day on Monday through Saturday, and once on Sunday; "Little Lotto" with seven drawings per week; "Lotto" with three drawings per week; "Pick 'n Play," a combined instant and online game; and about 70 instant games.
-What is now called "Mega Millions"-a multistate lotto game conducted jointly with 11 other states-began in September 1996 with drawings on Tuesdays and Fridays.
+Current lottery games include the two daily games (Pick 3 and Pick 4), with drawings twice a day on Monday through Saturday, and once on Sunday; "Little Lotto" with seven drawings per week; "Lotto" with three drawings per week; "Pick 'n Play," a combined instant and online game; and about 60 instant games.
+What is now called "Mega Millions"-a multistate lotto game conducted jointly with 33 other states-began in September 1996 with drawings on Tuesdays and Fridays.
 The Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.
+A pilot program to sell lottery tickets on the Internet was to be implemented by January 1, 2010 if the U.S. Department of Justice approved.
+In 2010, Illinois began offering Powerball, joining 40 other states participating in that multistate lottery.
+Drawings are twice a week.